What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 Sweating occurs after eating due to the salivary gland response is a normal thing.

-Because of this, a person’s body naturally responds to hot and spicy food, which increases a person’s body temperature and releases sweat.
+Because of this, our body naturally responds to hot and spicy food, which increase body temp and releases sweat.

 Gustatory sweating – Caused by thinking and eating about food, which triggers the reactions of sweating or facial flushing.